 In this video, Freyja the puppy and I talk about a recent workshop which I facilitated at the IDC DevOps conference in London.
-We cover:

 - 01:45 The workshop methodology: about the Lightning Decision Jam Session, by AJ&Smart / Jonathan Courtney.
 I think this is a great format, and you may want to use this yourself for a workshop with your team (on any problem-solving topic)

 - 05:33 Key findings from our group about how to overcome the top obstacles to Continuous delivery for databases